 For example, if you have two 401(k) plans and two inherited IRAs, you will generally need a total of four withdrawals to satisfy your RMD requirements.

-If you have more than one of the following plans, RMDs do not need to be taken separately and you can take the combined distribution from one or more of your accounts:
+If you have more than one account within any of the following plan types, you can combine your RMD and take the distribution from one or all of your accounts of the same plan type.

 • 403(b) plans